phil-opp/blog_os/_posts/2015-09-02-setup-rust.md

     hlt
     jmp error
 ```
-It's the nearly the same as the 32-bit code in the [previous post][32-bit error function] (instead of `ERR:` we print `ERROR:` here).
+It's the nearly the same as the 32-bit procedure in the [previous post][32-bit error function] (instead of `ERR:` we print `ERROR:` here).

 Now we can add a function that checks for SSE and enables it:

 ```nasm
 ; Check for SSE and enable it.
 If it's not supported throw error "a".